weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-huggingface.md

 To use your own Hugging Face Inference Endpoint for vectorization with the `text2vec-huggingface` module, pass the endpoint url in the class configuration as the `endpointURL` setting.

-Please note that only `feature extraction` inference endpoint types are supported.
+Note that only the `feature extraction` inference endpoint types are supported.

 ## Usage example